 Various assessment and learning strategies will be employed during your course.
-The assignments and coursework requirements for each module will be set out in the Module Handbook with submission dates indicated for each submission.
+The coursework requirements for each module will be set out in the Module Handbook with submission dates indicated for each submission.
 You should plan your work in advance to ensure that you allow sufficient time to complete assignments, allowing for unforeseen difficulties.
-This Programme Handbook, Module Handbooks and taught sessions include the key information you will need to undertake your module assignments and coursework within the set timescales.
+The Programme Handbook and Module Handbooks and taught sessions include the key information you will need to undertake your coursework within the set timescales.
 The Programme Handbook also provides an overview of submission and assessment time scales with dates for the year, allowing you to plan your study time accordingly.

-You must ensure that you understand the requirements of the assignments and coursework set, and if not, resolve any problems or ambiguities with the relevant member of the permanent academic team prior to the submission date for the assignment.
+You must ensure that you understand the requirements of the coursework set, and if not, resolve any problems or ambiguities with the relevant member of the permanent academic team prior to the submission date for the assignment.

-4.3 Group Work
+3.3 Group Work